Dherse/masterproef/content/4_phos.typ

 #figurex(
     kind: raw,
     caption: [
-        Example of name resolution in @phos, showing the process of name resolution, using the example from @lst_desug_ex.
+        Example of name resolution in @phos, using the example from @lst_desug_ex.
     ],
 )[
     ```phos